iftikhar8/thesis/chapters/applied/docs/applied.md

 ### Solitary Islands

-The majority of larvae self-recruit (70%) to the solitary islands.
-With some going down to Nambucca and others settling in the region around Yamba (this northward migration was more variable year to year).
-The strength downwards was weak, but larvae did disperse as far as Batemens bay and some years reaching Lord Howe Island and Elizabeth & Middleton Reefs.
-The larvae never made it as far north as Queensland.
+Most larvae spawned from the Solitary Islands self-recruit back to the region [72.9 ± 7.7%; @fig:solitary-settle], which was reflected by the lowest dispersal distance for any of the regions (62.0 ± 14.6 km).
+The next highest region of settlement was Nambucca, and then to Yamba with more yearly variation, which post-hoc tests found to be statistically different to each other.
+Outside of these three areas, settlement was weak, although larvae did disperse as far south as Batemans Bay region and in some years reaching Lord Howe Island and Elizabeth & Middleton Reefs.

+Discussion points
+- high number of SR
+- important spawning region that self-recruits

 [The yearly settlement (2004-2011) for black cod larvae spawned from Pt Stephens (specifically the cod grounds marine park)][chapters/applied/figs/cod-grounds-settle.png](#fig:solitary-settle)

 ### Fish rock (Nambucca)

-Settlement was highest at Pt Macquarie.
-Nambucca and Crowdy Bay had similar settlement sizes (SNK tests were used).
-Some years settlement to Pt Stephens, Newcastle and Sydney was strong.
+The highest successful settlement from Fish Rock was to the Port Macquarie region (@fig:fish-rock-settle).
+Self-recruiting larvae to Nambucca and settlement further south to the Crowdy Bay region, post-hoc analysis showed had similar settlement patterns.
+Fish rock had lower overall settlement compared to other region such as Solitary Islands, but with more variations, with some years settlement to Pt Stephens, Newcastle and Sydney was strong.

+Discussion points
+- Fish rock has more variable settlement downwards.
+- Less self-recruitment, with more going south
+- Some do get to solitary islands - connection between breeding populations

 [The yearly settlement (2004-2011) for black cod larvae spawned from Nambucca (specifically the reef Fish Rock)][chapters/applied/figs/fish-rock-settle.png](#fig:fish-rock-settle)

 ### Pt Stephens

-Most larvae settle to the region below (Crowdy Bay area), but the size of the settlement is highly variable year to year.
-More consistent values of self-recruitment.
+Pt Stephens showed high levels of self-recruitment (76.6% ± 9.0), and strong settlement to the Newcastle region (@fig:port-stephens-settle).
+All other regions were considered similar by post-hoc analysis.
+Larvae did reach the southern regions of NSW, with a mean dispersal distance of 112.2 km (± 19.5).

+Discussion Points
+- Highly self-rectuitng population
+- Feeds Newcastle.
+Connects down the south coast

-[The yearly settlement (2004-2011) for black cod larvae spawned from Pt Stephens (specifically the cod grounds marine park) ][chapters/applied/figs/cod-grounds-settle.png](#fig:cod-grounds-settle)
+[The yearly settlement (2004-2011) for black cod larvae spawned from Port Stephens ][chapters/applied/figs/cod-grounds-settle.png](#fig:port-stephens-settle)

 ### Lord howe settlement

-High self-recruitment at lord-howe.
-Some drift northwards to Elizabeth and Middleton reefs.
-Makes it to nearly all areas of the eastern coast except NSW10 (Newcastle).
+Even though Lord Howe island is an off-shore island, annual self-recruitment is not as high as many other NSW regions (43.9% ± 14.0).
+Most other larvae settle at both Middleton or Elizabeth reefs, but Lord Howe is connected to all regions of NSW coast except Newcastle (@fig:lord-howe-settle), reflected by a mean dispersal distance of 1036.2 km (± 136.1).

 [The yearly settlement (2004-2011) for black cod larvae spawned from Lord Howe Island ][chapters/applied/figs/lord-howe-settle.png]

 ### Elizabeth and middleton reefs

-High but variable self-recruitment.
-Lots of drift southwards to lord howe.
-Also makes it to the eastern coast in high numbers than Lord howe.
+Self-recruitment for Elizabeth and Middleton reefs was lower than the other offshore region of Lord Howe island (31.8% ± 8.1), and a mean dispersal distance more than 6 times lower (153.2 km ± 77.2).
+The next highest region of settlement (and less variable) was to Lord Howe Island (@fig:e-and-m-reef-settle.png).
+Larvae spawned from these reefs also made it to all the regions along the NSW coast, but settlement was higher in the Northern half of the state.

 [The yearly settlement (2004-2011) for black cod larvae spawned from Lord Howe Island ][chapters/applied/figs/e-and-m-reef-settle.png]

+Discussion Pts
+- Surprising (if weak) connectivity to all regions of NSW.
+- Shows elizabeth, middleton, & lord howe are a network.

 ## Overall Settlement regions